mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 * `DisplayName` – This is the display name of the referenced node.

 * `NodeClass` – This is the node class of the referenced node.
-If the server does not allow to return as many references as requested, the response will contain a continuation point that can be used in future calls to retrieve more references. (not supported yet)
+If the server does not allow to return as many references as requested, the response will contain a continuation point that might be used in future calls to retrieve more references.

-{{% todo %}}What is exactly not supported yet here?
-And is there a plan to make it supported?{{% /todo %}}

 ### 4.3 Attribute Services